MiguelGuimaraes37/find-a-coach/README.md

 27. -> Add sign up functionality into auth page, done
 28. -> Add handling errors in signup, done
 29. -> Add sign in functionality into auth page, done
+30. -> Add token auth, to then create and read allowed data, done